Assessment Day 2013 Schedule:

-The Southern Association of Colleges and Schools (SACS) requires all of its accredited schools to develop and implement a quality enhancement plan (QEP) to improve student learning.
+The Southern Association of Colleges and Schools Commission on Colleges requires all of its accredited schools to develop and implement a quality enhancement plan (QEP) to improve student learning.
 Brenau’s QEP is focused on enhancing critical thinking skills, particularly among our undergraduates.

 Through the QEP there are training resources for faculty, staff, and students.
 On this page you can find links to webinars for all faculty, powerpoints and handouts for students, faculty, and staff, and information about upcoming presentations.
 In addition, there is information about the QEP training grant for faculty, and a more complete description of the QEP goals and strategies.

 - What is Brenau’s QEP?